LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 ## Dynamically Allocated Array

-It is often not possible to determine the size of the array before hand.
-So, it is useful to be able to allocate an array with a size that is determined during run time (not hard-coding the size of the array in the program).
+It is often not possible to determine the size of the array beforehand.
+So, it is useful to be able to allocate an array with a size that is determined during runtime (not hard-coding the size of the array in the program).

 For instance, if I want to keep a `marks` array for a module, it is unclear how big I should set the array to.
 How big is big enough?
-While I can use variable-length array for this purpose, it is not ideal -- if the system does not have enough memory to store the array, the program would simply crash with a segfault and there is no way to recover from this.
+While I can use a variable-length array for this purpose, it is not ideal -- if the system does not have enough memory to store the array, the program would simply crash with a segfault and there is no way to recover from this.

 For this reason, it is useful to request memory from the OS which we will manage ourselves in our program.
-Unlike memory space on the call stack which are managed entirely by the OS, there is another region of memory called the _heap_, which we can use.
+Unlike memory space on the call stack which is managed entirely by the OS, there is another region of memory called the _heap_, which we can use.
 We can request for memory from _heap_ using the method `calloc()` and return the memory back to the heap when we are done with `free()`.
 We will visit these in more details later, but this shallow understanding is enough for now.

 ## CS1010 I/O Library